We are a cooperative of people who have been studying, practicing and teaching yoga for a long time. And the more we do it, the more we love it.

 Our Vision

-We (Anat Geiger and Marcel van de Vis Heil) teach yoga from a functional rather than an aesthetic approach: we are more concerned with what a pose is doing for you than with how pretty the pose looks.
+We (Anat Geiger, Marcel van de Vis Heil and Ehud Neuhaus) teach yoga from a functional rather than an aesthetic approach: we are more concerned with what a pose is doing for you than with how pretty the pose looks.
 After studying alignment for many years, we started studying with Paul and Suzee Grilley, who showed us that there is immense variation in people’s anatomies.
 This means that not all poses will look or feel the same for all people.
 Yoga practice is supposed to bring us in contact with ourselves, so that our true nature can shine forth.
 A good, healthy physical yoga practice should support our efforts instead of generating the stress of constantly trying to be someone we are not.

 Our Style